-Beaver Dam Recreation Center
+Beaver Lounge Recreation Center

-The Beaver Dam Student Recreation Center is located next to Beaver Bites in Area 53.
+The Beaver Lounge Student Recreation Center is located next to Beaver Bites in Area 53.
 Students can play pool and ping pong.
-A television is also available.
-Students should feel free to take advantage of the Beaver Dam Student Recreation Center between classes and in the evenings, making it a place to relax with friends.
+A television and gaming systems are also available.
+Students should feel free to take advantage of the Beaver Lounge Student Recreation Center between classes and in the evenings, making it a place to relax with friends.